vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 `RunPerInstance` and `RunOnce` directives depend on the execution history, and modules with those directives will run again on the next boot if the previous execution failed.
 It was not obvious to me why RunOnce keeps repeating itself every boot until I dug into [the source code](https://github.com/aws/ec2-macos-init/blob/master/lib/ec2macosinit/module.go#L110).

-Finally, there is a module for user data execution.
-It runs at the end by default (priority group #4) and pulls the user data from AWS API before its execution.
+Finally, there is a module for user data.
+It runs at the end by default (priority group #4) and pulls the user data script from AWS API before script execution.

 I suggest looking into the default [init.toml](https://github.com/aws/ec2-macos-init/blob/master/configuration/init.toml) configuration file to get yourself more familiar with the capabilities of the tool.

-The init tool can also clear its history, which is useful for the new AMI.
+The init tool can also clear its history, which is useful for the new AMI creation.

 Example:
 ```shell